 8) Can the laser turn on in my pocket or holster?

 Very doubtful.
 Unlike lasers with mechanical switches which can be accidentally tripped by an object pushing against clothing or holster material, the TR Series needs human touch to turn on.
 The chances of the laser turning on accidentally is not very plausible.

 9) Do you offer any other holster?

 Yes, we stock inside-the-waistband (IWB) holster and outside-the-waistband (OWB) leather holsters specially made by DeSantis holsters in both left and right-handed versions.
 Please refer to the TR Holster page for your model for more information.
 Other custom holster makers also specialize in different holster options.
-The TR1 model comes with a DeSantis Nemesis holster included.

 10) What is the difference between a 635nm laser and a 650nm one?

 This is a very important question to know the answer to.
 A 635nm laser is much brighter than a 650nm laser.
 This is especially true during daylight or a well-lit indoors environment.
 650nm laser can hardly be seen in bright conditions while 635nm will appear up to 5 times as bright.
 The range of your TR Series laser will far exceed the range of your pistol.

 11) How do I choose the pulsing mode and why would I?

 While it's true that most users will opt to keep the TR Series factory setting at the steady laser mode, a pulsing dot is quicker to pick-up by the eye.
 To switch the laser to the pulsing mode turn the set screw shown in the installation guide one full turn clockwise with the hex key.
 To turn back to steady mode turn the hex key counter-clockwise by one full turn.
 As mentioned, to keep it in steady mode don't turn anything as this is the mode your TR Series left the factory with.

 12) How long is the warranty and what does it cover?